-The Writers Studio also offers workshops and crafts classes in New York—where the school was founded by poet Philip Schultz in 1987—and in Hudson Valley, San Francisco, and Tucson.
+The Writers Studio offers workshops and crafts classes in New York—where the school was founded by poet Philip Schultz in 1987—and in Hudson Valley, San Francisco, and Tucson.
 During the COVID-19 crisis, these in-person classes are currently held remotely, with live video chats and live critiques.
 Online courses you can take from anywhere are also available, with weekly online text chats and written critiques.
 Check here for a full list of courses.
 Richard teaches a Tucson Workshop and an online Crafting Fantastic & Imaginative Worlds Workshop.

 Through exercises, students experiment with narrative and poetic techniques.
 Our exercises are designed to stimulate students’ imaginations while also teaching a lot of nuts-and-bolts narrative strategies They focus on both fiction and poetry, and use published examples of both genres as models.

 Each week we assign a brief reading combined with an exercise, and the teacher explains the technique that makes the piece effective.
 The following week students bring their written exercise to class, where it is read aloud.
 Classmates offer feedback, and then the teacher, who has been trained for three years in The Writers Studio method, gives the final supportive critique.
 A few of the eight weeks are spent revising and deepening exercises written during the term.

 As a student, Richard attended two Writers Studio Tucson Workshops taught by Lela Scott MacNeil in the spring and summer of 2016, two Intermediate Workshops taught by Phil Ivory, and then Advanced Workshop taught by Janelle Drumwright.
 He now regularly attends the Master Workshop taught by Director Reneé Bibby.